Transfers under the National Mobility Agreement & Territorial Mobility Agreement

 Lawyers who are from a Canadian jurisdiction that has signed and implemented the National Mobility Agreement (NMA) or the Territorial Mobility Agreement (TMA) (reciprocating jurisdictions) may apply for admission (transfer) to the Law Society of New Brunswick.
 For complete information please consult sections 44 and 45 of the General Rules under the Law Society Act, 1996.

 Who can apply?

 Lawyers who are engaged in active practice in one or more of the reciprocating jurisdictions immediately preceding the application for admission and who are members in good standing authorized to practice law in their home jurisdiction may apply for admission under the terms of the National Mobility Agreement or the Territorial Mobility Agreement.

-Applicants must complete and submit an original Application for Admission of a Person Admitted in Another Province of Territory of Canada (Form 11).
+Applicants must complete and submit Application for Admission of a Person Admitted in Another Province of Territory of Canada (Form 11).
 The following documents must be included with the application:

-- Non-refundable fee for administration and the reading material.
+- Non-refundable fee of $1,725 (including HST) for administration and the reading material.

 - Original Certificate(s) of Standing (dated within the last 30 days) from each Law Society of which you are or have ever been a member, in and outside Canada.

 - A copy of your Birth Certificate or Canadian passport